The Best Business Directories For Small Businesses

 It couldn’t be easier to set up your Google My Business account, all you need to do is go to Google My Business, enter your business details (NAP, etc), website links, and follow the various steps to verify your identity.

-Yell focuses mainly on localized business activity, with the aim of making local digital marketing easy.
+Yell.com is one of the leading business directories that has worked with the likes of Google, Facebook, Microsoft, and Apple.
+Yell focuses mainly on localised business activity, with the aim of making local digital marketing easy.
 And it does just that, although there is a lot of speculation whether to use Yell, we’ll let you decide for yourself.

-Despite some negative reviews surrounding Yell, we think a free listing off of a quality site is worth taking.
+Despite some negative reviews surrounding Yell, we think this free business directory can still provide a quality backlink for your business.
 You never know how many customers actually use the platform!

-Different from Yell.com, where any business can list themselves, Checkatrade specifies in trade and deems itself an online trade directory.
+Different from Yell.com, where any business can create a business listing, Checkatrade specifies in trade and deems itself an online trade directory.
 Any business that is accepted can be proud that their standards meet that of Checkatrade.

 Customers find Checkatrade extremely useful when looking for a business to hire.
 Focusing on local tradesmen, you have the option to narrow down your search using the specific trade and your postcode.